 If you’ve monitored your self-talk, set up some positive routines, brainstormed solutions to your problems, started making small changes, and focused on good role models—but your mood is still low and that awful phrase keeps repeating (“I hate my life”), then you may need the help of a mental health professional.

-Related Articles about Being Tired of Life
+Related Articles about Hating Your Life

 - How to Keep Going When You’re Not Feeling Okay